 2.6.1.
 Driver not present in the driver seat

-Whenever the driver is detected not to be present in the driver seat or the safety belt of the driver is detected not to be fastened, the system shall provide a distinctive acoustic warning.
+Whenever the driver is not present in the driver seat or the safety belt of the driver is not fastened, the system shall provide a distinctive acoustic warning.

 When the driver is not detected in the seat for a period of more than [1] second a transition demand shall be initiated according to paragraph 2.7.4.

-When the safety belt is not fastened for a period of more than [3] seconds a transition demand shall be initiated according to paragraph 2.7.4.
+When the safety belt is not fastened a transition demand shall be initiated according to paragraph 2.7.4.

 Homework Industry: reword the text to avoid double warnings (UN- R16)

 2.6.2.
-Driver not available to take over the driving task
+Driver availability

-The system shall detect if the driver is available to take over the driving task by permanently evaluating that the driver is awake.
-The manufacturer shall declare appropriate means to detect that the driver is awake to the technical service and the type approval authority.
+The system shall detect if the driver is available to take over the driving task by continuously monitoringthe driver.
+The manufacturer shall declare to the technical service the vehicle’s capabilityto detect that the driver is available to take over the driving task .

-The driver's awareness shall be detected by the use of at least two independent means.

-When the driver does not show any activity for a period [180] seconds the system shall provide a distinctive warning until appropriate actions of the driver are detected or until a transition demand is initiated.

-When the system does not detect appropriate actions from the driver during the distinctive warning for a period of more than [15 s] a transition demand shall be initiated according to paragraph 2.7.4.
+.

 2.6.2.1 Criteria for deeming Driver availability